-Michael Boyd Appointed As USAA Real Estate General Counsel
+Michael Boyd Appointed As USAA Real Esate General Counsel

 Joined by Rachel Donnelly to Reinforce Depth of Legal Team

-SAN ANTONIO, March 9, 2021 /PRNewswire/ -- USAA Real Estate is pleased to announce the appointment of Michael Boyd as its new general counsel, culminating a 30-year relationship with the company and its affiliates, which Mr. Boyd represented in his previous role as partner at Hunton Andrews Kurth LLP.
-Mr. Boyd's 32-year tenure with the firm included his most recent assignment as partner in charge of HAK's Houston's office.
+SAN ANTONIO, March 9, 2021 /PRNewswire/ -- USAA Real Estate is pleased to announce the appointment of Michael Boyd as its new General Counsel, culminating a 30-year relationship with the company and its affiliates, which Mr. Boyd represented in his previous role as partner at Hunton Andrews Kurth LLP.
+Mr. Boyd's 32-year tenure with HAK included his most recent assignment as partner in charge of the Real Estate Practice Group in HAK's Houston office.

-"Michael is joining us following the outstanding performance of his predecessor as general counsel, Steve Waters," said Len O'Donnell, president and chief executive officer of USAA Real Estate.
+"Michael is joining us following the outstanding performance of his predecessor as General Counsel, Steve Waters," said Len O'Donnell," president and chief executive officer of USAA Real Estate.
 "Because of our deep institutional experience together, Michael is intimately familiar with the USAA Real Estate organization, our senior team and our culture.
 We have enormous confidence in his experience and capabilities as we approach one of the most dynamic and exciting periods in our company's history."

-Mr. Boyd has been recognized as one of The Best Real Estate Lawyers in America, by Real Estate Law (2012-2020) and one of the leading Real Estate lawyers in the United States by The Legal 500 (2010-2019).
-He is a member of the Houston Bar Association and the Houston Real Estate Lawyers Council.
+Mr. Boyd has been recognized as one of The Best Real Estate Lawyers in America, by Real Estate Law (2012-2020), a Leader in Real Estate, Texas by Chambers USA (2010-2020) and one of the leading Real Estate Lawyers in the United States, by The Legal 500 (2010-2019).
 Mr. Boyd is a graduate of the University of Texas at Austin and the SMU Dedman School of Law.

 "With these two appointments and Michael's proven superlative leadership and background in the distinct elements of real estate law," Mr. O'Donnell concluded, "we are truly optimistic about the opportunities on the horizon for USAA Real Estate."